SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_162064f0-c594-455e-ac24-2d7129137688_do_not_edit_manually.md

 ??? abstract "SOCKS Tunneling Tool"

     Detects the usage of a SOCKS tunneling tool, often used by threat actors.
 These tools often use the socks5 commandline argument, however socks4 can sometimes be used as well.
 Unfortunately, socks alone (without any number) triggered too many false positives.

     - **Effort:** intermediate

-??? abstract "Socat Relaying Socket"

-    Socat is a linux tool used to relay local socket or internal network connection, this technics is often used by attacker to bypass security equipment such as firewall

-    - **Effort:** intermediate